LuwkasLima/lucaslima.info/edit-me/cms/professionalExperiences/3-some-company.md

 **Computer Vision Model and APIs (Global)**

-Solution architect and ML engineer to train a transformers model for classification of poop color, served through APIs on Azure to a React front-end pilot application [poposcan.com](https://www.poposcan.com/)
+Solution architect and ML engineer to train a transformers model for classification of poop color, served through APIs on Azure to a React front-end pilot application.

 **Solution:** This initiative has 3 distinct architectures that have been developed to test different hypothesis and provide options for markets with specific needs.
 First version was developed in-house using a React Front-end, Azure serverless functions behind API management and a non-relational DB.
 Second version was built by a partner with computer vision expertise, which used images from our R&E to train a classification model and also provisioned a newer version of the front-end.
 Third version mocks up the machine learning model using RGB color maping to cut costs and reduce maintenance needs, priding very similar results.
 A in-house transformers model has also been trained using data collected from real consumers from the previous versions with very positive results.